felixyao/nvimconfig/README.md

 ## Install language servers

-language servers are needed for nvim lsp feature. lsp will provide some very useful programming language feature such goto definition, find all references
+language servers are needed for nvim lsp feature. lsp will provide some very useful programming language feature such as goto definition, find all references
-I recommanded to use them but it is not mandatory.
+I recommended to use them but it is not mandatory.

 General language server guide could see [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md)